 Metal-Rules.com: That’s true, but Tesla wasn’t a totally clean band either, especially in the late ’80s.

 Metal-Rules.com: But you managed to handle it somehow?

 Brian Wheat: Yeah, we are alright.
-It’s all fixed man.
-You are either out growing or gets the best deal.
-You’ll see us today, you let me know if we’ve got the best of us or we are ruined.
-You’d have to decide out.
-Last time we played in Sweden Rock we had lot of technical difficulties so hopefully today will be fine.
+It’s all fixed, man.
+You are either outgrowing or gets the best deal.
+You’ll see us today, and you let me know if we’ve got the best of us or we are ruined.
+You’d have to decide-out.
+The last time we played in Sweden Rock, we had a lot of technical difficulties, so hopefully, today will be fine.
 We will play a couple of new songs in the arena.

 LINE UP TALK

 Metal-Rules.com: SIMPLICITY is your second studio album with Dave Rude?